top of page

 Therapy is most effective when you are open and honest about your feelings and experience.
 It may feel strange at first, and I encourage you, especially if you are new to therapy, to relax and take your time.
 I suggest that initially, we agree to work together for six weeks, during which time we will review the work and see how we are doing.

 I believe that it is essential to find the right therapist for you.
 That is why I offer a free initial consultation.
-Following this, I provide short-term and open-ended therapy either at my office in Hove or remotely online using Zoom.
+Following this, I provide short-term and open-ended therapy remotely online.
 We will meet on the same day and at the same time each week.
 Therapy can be for a set duration of time or open-ended, depending upon your needs.
 Sessions last for 50-minutes, I charge £65 per session.

 People come to therapy for many different reasons.
 Some may feel unable to cope with a problematic situation or experiences from their lives, both past or present.
 Some may worry about future events.
 Others may feel lost or overwhelmed with their lives and generally 'stuck'.
 Whatever the reason you are reading this page, I intend to highlight some of the issues I often see.